Testing Students with Accommodations

 - With the instructor’s approval, the student sets up appointments with the Testing Office identifying the tests to be taken, the instructors involved, and the accommodations approved.
 Students who have syllabi with the testing dates for the semester identified should make their appointments as early in the semester as possible.

 - It is the student’s responsibility to make appointments with the Testing Office and then remind the instructor to be sure the test is sent to the Testing Office prior to the student’s arrival to take the test.

 - Academic Testing Services strictly enforces a 48-hour in advance policy for students to schedule testing appointments with us.
-The recommended time to schedule exams with us is at least one week ahead, but this policy means that you will need to schedule at least 48 hours prior to your exam time (excluding weekends).
+The recommended time to schedule exams with us is at least one week ahead, but you are required to schedule at least 2 business days prior to your exam time.
 We strongly encourage that you schedule all of your testing appointments for confirmed test dates at the beginning of each semester.
-If you have any questions or concerns regarding scheduling testing appointments, please email: email@example.com.
+If you have any questions or concerns regarding scheduling testing appointments, please email: firstname.lastname@example.org.

 - In general, students taking tests with extended time are expected to take their tests at essentially the same time that the rest of the class is testing.
 In some cases, a student may have to come in earlier than the regularly scheduled class time or—due to the academic schedule—may have to come in later than the regular class period.
 A person testing before the class starts or after the class has finished an exam must have the permission of the instructor.

 - Students who have testing appointments are expected to show up on time and with all necessary materials.
 The testing office does not provide scantrons, blue books, or other materials such as calculators that may be needed for the test.
 If an instructor has approved the use of scratch paper, that will be provided by the testing office.

 - Unless prior arrangements have been made with the instructor, the testing office is responsible for delivering the completed test to the instructor’s departmental mailbox.